-US announces seizure of superyacht owned by Russian oligarch
+US says superyacht owned by Russian oligarch seized in Fiji

 Defense lawyers had claimed the yacht actually belonged to another Russian oligarch.

 In an application in support of the search warrant, an FBI agent wrote that there was probable cause to believe that Kerimov had owned the Amadea since 2021.
 The vessel, which is flagged in the Cayman Islands, had turned off its automated information system on Feb.
-24, which is the day Russia launched its invasion of Ukraine.
+24, the day Russia launched its invasion of Ukraine.

 The Justice Department said the seizure was coordinated by its KleptoCapture task force, which was created in March to seize assets belonging to sanctioned Russian oligarchs.
 In April, the Justice Department seized a 254-foot yacht in Spain owned by an oligarch, Viktor Vekselberg, with close ties to Russian President Vladimir Putin.